Brazil rejects Russia’s Sputnik V coronavirus vaccine, citing safety concerns

 “The contacts will continue.
 If any information is lacking, it will be provided,” Peskov said, adding that there is massive global demand for the vaccine.

-The Gamaleya Institute and Russian Direct Investment Fund, which backs and markets the shot, say that Sputnik V has been registered in more than 60 countries.
+The Gamaleya Institute and Russian Direct Investment Fund (RDIF), which backs and markets the shot, say that Sputnik V has been registered in more than 60 countries.
 It has already been distributed in several places, including Argentina, Belarus, Iran and Syria.

 The World Health Organization said Tuesday that no date was scheduled to evaluate Sputnik V’s clinical data for emergency use listing.